 In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of that person, we deemed outstanding shares of common stock subject to options or warrants held by that person that are currently exercisable or exercisable within sixty days of January 10, 2011.
 We, however, did not deem these shares outstanding for the purpose of computing the percentage ownership of any other person.
 Beneficial ownership representing less than 1% is denoted with an asterisk ().
+All share counts indicated by the footnotes to the table below represent shares beneficially owned after the offering.

 The LLC is currently our sole stockholder.
 Immediately prior to the consummation of this offering, the LLC will be liquidated and all interests in us will be distributed to the members of the LLC in accordance with the LLC Agreement.
-This section, including the column "Shares Beneficially Owned Before the Offering", gives effect to the Reorganization (including any shares of common stock and options to purchase shares of our common stock to be received in respect of PIUs held by the Management Members), which information (including the allocation between shares of common stock and options to be received by the Management Members in respect of their PIUs and the number of shares to be distributed to the unit holders of the LLC as part of the liquidation of the LLC) depends on the actual initial public offering price per share in this offering.
+This section, including the column "Shares Beneficially Owned Before the Offering", gives effect to the Reorganization (including any shares of common stock and options to purchase shares of our common stock to be received in respect of PIUs held by the Management Members), which information (including the allocation between shares of common stock and options to be received by the Management Members in respect of their PIUs and the number of shares to be distributed to the unit holders of the LLC as part of the liquidation of the LLC) depended on the actual initial public offering price per share in this offering.
 See "Reorganization" and "Compensation Discussion and Analysis-Executive Officer Compensation-Equity-Based Compensation."